The Idea for a Garden | See the video

 This realization came to light when Van Dusen invited Chinese Astorian Duncan Law to a meeting that would be held at a local museum.
 It was then that Law pointed out the Chinese were in large part absent from much of Astoria's documented history, including that of the museum.

-Absence of the Chinese from Astoria's rich legacy is no longer the case, and with completion of the Garden of Surging Waves, there will be a heightened awareness for all cultures that constitute the fabric of Astoria.
+Absence of the Chinese from Astoria's rich legacy is no longer the case, and with completion of the Garden of Surging Waves, there is a heightened awareness for all cultures that constitute the fabric of Astoria.
 The contributions of the Chinese will be recognized and celebrated as a significant piece of that fabric and legacy.